hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 E.g. :option:`OUTPUT=3` would display information, events and errors.
 Use :option:`OUTPUT_PRECISION` to set the default output precision (default ``6``).
-Note: this may be overriden in specific functions' output.
+Note: this may be overridden in specific functions' output.

-For expert users: The output level can be overriden for individual functions, e.g. like this
+For expert users: The output level can be overridden for individual functions, e.g. like this

 .. code-block:: yaml